sdiehl/prm/README.md

 # Process Reward Model

-This is a library for training and evaluating process reward models, which help provide step-wise feedback on reasoning processes for language models.
+This is a library for training and evaluating **process reward models** and then using them to guide inference with process-guided decoding.
+We can currently use them for:

+* Best-of-N decoding
+* Tree search decoding
+* Rollout Tree Search decoding (experimental)

 ## Overview

+The library consists of two main modules:

+* `prm.trainer`: For training process reward models
+* `prm.decode`: For using process reward models to guide inference

 ### Installation